ft-interactive/g-xaxisdate/README.md

 From Jun 1 2017 to June 6 2017, with no minor axis

-<b>Note</b> For use with hourly values such as a share price but not suitavle when crossing the date line to another day.
+<b>Note</b> For use with hourly values such as a share price but not suitable when crossing the date line to another day.
 This wil result in 'dead-space'.
 Use to come

 ```
 const myXAxis = xaxisDate();//sets up yAxis